 You don't need to.
 Just click "Send to VR" and put your headset on.
 You don't need to export your work either.

 VR Sketch has a real-time link with your SketchUp file, this means that any changes you make in VR are instantly updated in SketchUp and any changes you make in SketchUp are instantly seen in VR.

 To save your work, just click save as you normally do in SketchUp.

 Yes.
 You can use Oculus Quest either to view cloud models previously uploaded, or directly with a PC or Mac as if it were tethered (but without needing a cable).

 Yes, since VR Sketch version 11.

 Mac requires Oculus Quest for now, because we cannot directly connect any of the common tethered VR headsets to Macs.
-It is also recommended to have SketchUp 2020 for editing in VR with a Mac.
+It is also recommended to have SketchUp 2020 or more recent for editing in VR with a Mac.